pckroon/hypothesis-networkx/README.md

 ```

 The meaning of the arguments given to `graph_builder` are pretty
 self-explanatory, but they *must* be given as keyword arguments.
-Of particular
-note are the following arguments:
+  - `node_data`: The strategy from which node attributes will be drawn.
+  - `edge_data`: The strategy from which edge attributes will be drawn.
+  - `node_keys`: Either the strategy from which node keys will be draw, or
+                 None.
+If None, node keys will be integers from the range (0, number of nodes).
+  - `min_nodes` and `max_nodes`: The minimum and maximum number of nodes the
+                                 produced graphs will contain.
+  - `min_edges` and `max_edges`: The minimum and maximum number of edges the
+                                 produced graphs will contain.
+Note that less
+                                 edges than `min_edges` may be added if there
+                                 are not enough nodes, and more than
+                                 `max_edges` if `connected` is True.

-  - `graph_type`: This function (or class) will be called to create an empty
+  - `graph_type`: This function (or class) will be called without arguments to
-                  initial graph.
+                  create an empty initial graph.
-  - `connected`: If True, the generated graph is garuanteed to be a single
+  - `connected`: If True, the generated graph is guaranteed to be a single
                  connected component.
   - `self_loops`: If False, there will be no self-loops in the generated graph.
                   Self-loops are edges between a node and itself.